What We Do

 Summary

-In the past we’ve helped fund a number of important milestones for the DFR, via our draw and other fundraising schemes.
+In the past we’ve helped fund and organise a number of important milestones for the DFR, via our draw and other fundraising schemes.
 These include:

-- The restoration of various locomotives, including steam locos 5541, 9681 and Wilbert
+- Restoration of various locomotives, including steam locos 5541, 9681 and Wilbert

 Our Constitution